-Every student shall attend teaching and learning activities during each year as prescribed by the department and not absent himself/herself from work without valid reasons.
+Every student shall attend teaching and learning activities during each year as prescribed by the department and not absent himself / herself from work without valid reasons.

-A list of teaching and learning activities designed to facilitate students acquire essential knowledge and skills outlined is given below.
+A list of teaching and learning activities designed to facilitate students acquire essential knowledge and skills outlined is given below:

 - 1. Lectures: Lectures are to be kept to a minimum.
 They may, however, be employed for teaching certain topics.
-Lectures may be didactic or integrated. - a) Didactic Lectures: Recommended for selected common topics for postgraduate students of all specialties.
-Few topics are suggested as examples: - 1) Bio-statistics. - 2) Use of library - 3) Research Methods - 4) Medical code of Conduct and Medical Ethics. - 5) National health and Disease Control Programs. - 6) Communication Skills etc. - 7) Initial introductory lectures about the subject.
+Lectures may be didactic or integrated. - a) Didactic Lectures: Recommended for selected common topics for post graduate students of all specialties.
+Few topics are suggested as examples: - 1) Bio-statistics - 2) Use of library, - 3) Research Methods - 4) Medical code of Conduct and Medical Ethics - 5) National Health and Disease Control Programmes - 6) Communication Skills etc.